 If you go into public service: the federal government forgives student loans to recipients who work for at least 10 years in public service!

 See below for current opportunities with application requirements and deadlines.
-Many of these awards require the MES Financial Aid Online Application.
-The deadline for this application is February 15, 2018.
+Many of these awards require a separate MES Financial Aid Online Application.
+This application will be made available for 2019 applicants in December 2018.

-Students who submit their applications by January 15, and complete the MES Financial Aid Application by February 15 are guaranteed consideration for MES-specific scholarships and waivers.
+Students who apply to MES on time, and complete the MES Financial Aid Application by February 15 are guaranteed consideration for MES-specific scholarships and fellowships.
 All students are eligible for $20,500+ in loans if they fill out the FAFSA.

 | Brooks MES Fellowship|